The early history of health Level 7

 HL7 Germany was formally established about two months prior to HL7 Netherlands, which is why HL7 Germany was the first organization to sign the affiliate agreement, followed by HL7 Netherlands.

 HL7 session at Medinfo 1992 in Geneva.
 Front row, from left to right: Unknown1, Unknown2, Ralf Bucholz, Hans-Dieter Brinkwerth (w/ sweater), Joachim Dudeck (founder of HL7 Germany), W. Ed Hammond, Jack Harrington (IEEE MEDIX), Clem McDonald, Sam Schultz II (initial HL7 chair), Bert Kabbes (founder of HL7 Netherlands), Jaap Noothoven van Goor, Unknown8 (w/ blue dress, Honeywell Bull Netherlands), Unknown9 (w/ brown suit), Tim Benson (far right, w/ pink tie).
-Others include Cees Molenaar (directly behind Bert Kabbes), Jacob Hofdijk (behind/right of Bert Kabbes), Arie Elsenaar (behind/left of Clem McDonald), Morihide Nagata (behind/left of Hans-Dieter Brinkwerth), Guido de Moor (right/behind of Unknown1), Scott West (behind/left of Joachim Dudeck).
+Others include Cees Molenaar (directly behind Bert Kabbes), Jacob Hofdijk (behind/right of Bert Kabbes), Arie Elsenaar (behind/left of Clem McDonald), Morihide Nagata (behind/left of Hans-Dieter Brinkwerth), Guido de Moor (right/behind of Unknown1), Scott West (the HL7 International Chair, member of MEDIX and TC251 WG 3, behind/left of Joachim Dudeck).

 The former CEN TC 251 Chair Gunnar Klein successfully intervened at DIN (the German standardization organization) to hinder HL7's accreditation as a formally recognized national standards, but he could not prevent the creation of an Affiliate.